Being Too Negative In Social Situations

 - They're feeling depressed, and their negative view of the world is a symptom of that.

-- Someone hasn't had the greatest past, and it hasn't given them a reason to think the universe is anything else than a disappointing, negative place.
+- They haven't had the greatest past, and it hasn't given them a reason to think the universe is anything else than a disappointing, painful place.

-- Someone may use negative observations as a way to prop up their shaky self-esteem.
-They criticize things to feel better about themselves, whether to knock everything down to their level and/or to boost their ego by feeling smart and capable for noticing the flaws in things.
+- They use negative observations as a way to prop up their shaky self-esteem.
+They criticize things to feel better about themselves, whether to knock everything down to their level, or to boost their ego by feeling smart and capable for noticing the flaws in things.

-- Negativity can be used as a perverse coping mechanism.
-If you lower your expectations then nothing disappoints you.
+- They use negativity as a perverse coping mechanism - If you lower your expectations then nothing disappoints you.
 Or you may be mentally invested in the idea that nothing will work out, and your negativity unconsciously acts to keep your life that way.

-I think the other way people can become overly negative is when it's a behavior that becomes habitual, or it's a personality trait that gets over-expressed.
-An individual may see their negativity as a useful trait:
+The second way people can become overly negative is when it's a behavior that becomes habitual, or a personality trait that gets over-expressed.
+Someone may see their negativity as a useful trait:

-- Someone may not intend to come off as negative, but they like their conversations to be more weighty and in-depth, and they've found getting other people to get into their problems is a reliable way to have them.
+- Someone may not intend to come off as negative, but they like their conversations to be more weighty and in-depth, and they've found getting other people to delve into their problems is a reliable way to have them.

-- Some people simply fall into the habit of complaining too much because on some level it feels get to get worked up about something and vent.
+- Some people simply fall into the habit of complaining too much because on some level it feels good to get worked up and vent.

 - People can rely on negativity as a crutch in conversations.
 They wouldn't know what to say if they weren't complaining about or critiquing something.

 - Some of us picked up a negative style from people we knew growing up.

-- Negative people can think they're being intellectual.
+- Negative types can think they're being intellectual.
 They see unnecessarily telling people about the flaws in everything as a sign of perceptiveness, analytical ability, and honed critical thinking skills.